This is for Online Community Managers and Social Media Managers:

 More than ever, it is a time to share our experience of war, of pride and of country.
 We *have had so many different kinds of warriors in this country, from the women, European immigrants to Aboriginal women, who have stayed at home to care for families, business and factories, as their sons went off to war.
 Nearly one third of the aboriginal men between 18 -45, Métis and Inuit soldiers, went to war for Canada along with their other Canadian men of the same age in World War One.

 For many companies who now have either a Social Media or Community managers, there may be a question of what to say, what is appropriate, as it is a new medium to deal with.
 The fear of offending a customer or community member is always something to regard.
 I would challenge you to be “Poppy Proud” take time to talk about Remembrance Day in the office, with customers and your community, before you take the day , or time off, and see if you can find at least one really relevant family story to share online each year.
 It is an opportunity to get to know who is sitting at the desk beside you as well.
 Does someone have a purple heart their grandfather earned sitting in the closet, a mother who kept the family store running while her husbands and son left to front lines and maybe never came back?
 Did someones mom work in a factory during the war and have some amazing stories of women working through the war.
-As much as Remembrance day is about taking time to be silent and remember our heroes, it is about sharing out past with our new Canadians, listening to theirs stories, and letting our children know how this country was build and what we will expect of them in the future.
+As much as Remembrance day is about taking time to be silent and remember our heroes, it is about sharing out past with our new Canadians, listening to theirs stories, and letting our children know how this country was build, some of it we would change if we could, but we will learn and let them know can build a better furutre.

 1) Iron soldier- Trevor Greene